 For small areas like the nuisance strip or fence line the heat and rock combo will break down the fabric in a couple of years.
 That being said, if you are on a grade or slope, you will need to use fabric instead.

-I use 4 mil painters plastic and landscape pins to secure the plastic beneath the rocks.
+I recommend 4 mil painters plastic and landscape pins to secure the plastic beneath the rocks.
 You can find these at most big box stores.
 You can buy a 20’x 25′ square for about $25 and here is a play by-play on how I use it…

-You’ll find that by adding bulk River rock, the sediment will fall to the bottom and create a firmer layering affect.
+You’ll find that by adding bulk river rock, the sediment will fall to the bottom and create a firmer layering affect.
 The more you walk on it the more stable it will become.
-I recommend 1.5” rock for this job.
+I recommend 3/4-1.5” rock for this job.

-If you have Live Oaks, be wary of placing rocks beneath the trees as Oak leaves do not break down quickly and you will have to blow or vacuum the leaves from the rocks to keep them looking neat.
+If you have Live Oaks, be mindful of placing rocks beneath the trees as the leaves do not break down quickly and you will have to blow or vacuum the leaves from the rocks to keep them looking neat.

-All in all, I am a big fan of stone and I love to use hardscapes in my landscape designs, I also think there is a limit to how it should be used.
+All in all, I am a big fan of stone and I love to use hardscapes in my landscape designs.
+I also think there is a limit to how it should be used.
 We are not trying to turn Austin into a desert but as an alternative to an empty mulched bed when plants are not desired.

 Pea gravel is very fluid and aside from easily being kicked about, it can also be difficult to walk on.
-1.5 – 3″ is typically the best to use in a nuisance strip or walk way.
+3/4-1.5″ is typically the best to use in a nuisance strip or walk way.
 Larger stones look great but can be difficult to walk on.

 If you are looking to reduce your lawn, consider well mulched landscape beds with appropriate sized plants.
-If you choose to use rock in your landscape, understand and accept the maintenance and you will be saving water and saving yourself a lot of trouble in the end.
+If you choose to use rock in your landscape, understand and accept the maintenance.
+Then, you’ll be saving water and saving yourself a lot of trouble in the end.